RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 Setting up emacs/vim in Windows is a massive pain in the buttocks.
 This is a big deal for me, and a major part of setting up a working operating system for me.

+If you want to do something as incredibly simple as word processing or text editing, you're off to your favorite search engine to find something.

+Don't fret though!
+Windows 10 comes with Candy Crush!
+Blergh.

 ## Codecs

 {::nomarkdown}